 There are a few concrete reasons why most Latino-owned businesses remain small, and Mary Vazquez, community advocate for Point West Credit Union in Portland, Oregon, has seen them all:

-- Lack of awareness of different funding sources available: Many Latinos tend to resist seeking outside funding, including venture capital or angel investors.
-The Small Business Administration offers loans, but statistics show that Latino entrepreneurs apply for these at lower rates than they do national bank loans.
+- Lack of awareness of funding sources: Many Latinos tend to resist seeking outside funding, including venture capital or angel investors.
+The Small Business Administration offers loans and grants, but statistics show that Latino entrepreneurs apply for these at lower rates than they do national bank loans.

 - Lack of traditional identification: Banks do not often offer products or services to people with Individual Taxpayer Identification Numbers (ITINs), which are tax-processing numbers issued by the Internal Revenue Service for those who do not have a Social Security number.

-- Language barriers: Low literacy and English proficiency among some Latino immigrants can be a root cause of Latinos not accessing banks or other financial institutions.
+- Language barriers: Low literacy and English proficiency can be a root cause of Latinos not accessing banks or other financial institutions.

 - Fear and mistrust of the government and established institutions: Culturally, community and family are important to this demographic, and it’s an easier leap for many Latinos to borrow from family or friends before approaching financial institutions for funding.